 Do you struggle to get started with important research tasks?
 Is it difficult to allow yourself leisure time or is it spoiled by a nagging sense of guilt?
-This workshop will help you understand the nature and purpose of procrastination including the use of social media.
-Finally, there will be an opportunity to identify strategies to challenge procrastination in yourself and find techniques to help you to work in a more balanced and productive way.
+This workshop will help you understand the nature and purpose of procrastination and identify strategies to challenge procrastination, leading to a more balanced and productive way of working.

 Imposter Syndrome is a state of mind, a belief that one day someone will discover that you are not as smart as they thought.
 Its a syndrome that has a powerful presence in academia.
 This workshop will look at why academic researchers can develop Imposter Syndrome and offer suggestions to work on overcoming this syndrome which otherwise creates self-doubt, low self-esteem and lack of motivation.

 MEDITATION - Thursday 12-1.30pm

 The meditation group offers participants experience of a large variety of relaxations, meditations and practices preparatory to meditation so, once you have been to a few sessions, you will have learnt which ones you can make best use of.
 You do not need to book for this group.

 Find out more about the Meditation group